-Do you have good credit?
+- Your personal finances: Do you have a good credit score?
 Solid income?
-Low debts?
+Low debt-to-income ratio?
 Then you shouldn’t have any problem getting approved for low VA mortgage rates.
 But if you have fair or poor credit, expect to receive a higher rate

-The good news is that VA lenders are lenient on credit scores, and even a “high” VA loan rate could be lower than an “average” conventional or FHA rate.
+The good news is that VA lenders are lenient on credit scores, and even a high VA loan rate could be lower than an average conventional or FHA rate.
 They call this the “VA home loan benefit” for a reason!

-To get access to VA home loan rates, you have to be eligible for the loan itself.
+To get access to the best VA loan rates, you have to be eligible for the loan itself.
 You are likely eligible if you have served:

 - On active duty between 90 days and two years, depending on service dates

 - In the National Guard or Reserves for at least six years

 You also must have received an other-than-dishonorable discharge.